Sample code for 30+ languages & platforms

 END

--- 1: Waiting for Redirect.
-The OAuth2 background thread is waiting to receive the redirect HTTP request from the browser.
+-- 1: Waiting for Redirect – The OAuth2 background thread is waiting for the browser's redirect request.

--- 2: Waiting for Final Response.
-The OAuth2 background thread is waiting for the final access token response.
+-- 2: Waiting for Final Response – The thread is awaiting the final access token response.

--- In that case, cancel the background task started in the call to StartAuth.
+-- In either case, cancel the background task initiated by StartAuth.

 EXEC sp_OAGetProperty @oauth2, 'AuthFlowState', @iTmp0 OUT